Visual-Testing-for-Android-Apps/backend/README.md

 ## 4.3.
 Dependabot

 GitHub offers a service to keep our dependencies up to date.
 This results in pull requests by Dependabot on this repository that will need to be review and merged.
-This requires adequate testing.
+This requires adequate testing as the changes it suggests may be breaking e.g. Seenomaly uses depracated functions wtihin Tensorflow 2.

 # 5. Want to Contribute?